inconvergent/desert/README.md

 The main library is simply called `Desert`.
 It is a CUDA accelerated library for sandpainting: http://inconvergent.net/grains-of-sand/

 The second part is called `Erosion`.
-A Redis-based client and server that can accept and draw `Desert` primitives and commands encoded as JSON objects.
-That means that you can use the `Erosion` server from any platform as long as you can construct JSON and it to a Redis queue.
+A Redis-based client and worker that can accept and draw `Desert` primitives and commands encoded as JSON objects.
+That means that you can use the `Erosion` worker from any platform as long as you can construct JSON and it to a Redis queue.
 Eg. if you want to program in a different language, while still having a fast drawing engine that benefits from CUDA.

+## Install

+Use the install script:

+    ./install.sh

+This will use `setuptools` to install python libraries `desert` and `erosion`.
+As well as a shell util called `erosion`.
+It will be available as `~/.local/bin/erosion` if you installed with the `--user` flag.

 ## Examples

-Tentative examples can be seen in `./examples`.
+There are some examples in `./examples`.

+To use `Desert` via Python as a local library, see:

+    main.py

+To see how `Erosion` works, you can run this command (from `./examples`):

+    ./erosion-send.py && ~/.local/bin/erosion worker --vv

+This will first send some `Desert` primitives to the `Erosion` (Redis) queue.
+Then it will run the `Erosion` worker, which draws those primitives.
+Finally it will save the resulting image.

+To see how the `Erosion` terminal util works:

+    ~/.local/bin/erosion -h

 ## Dependencies

-The code also depends on:

-*    `Redis`
-*    `python-redis`
-*    `numpy`
-*    `pycuda`
-*    `matplotlib`

-## Install

-Use Setuptools to install:

-    ./setup.py install --user

-This will install python libraries `desert` and `erosion`.
-As well as a shell command called `erosion` that runs the drawing server.
-It will be available as `~/.local/bin/erosion` if you installed with the `--user` flag.
+The code depends on the CUDA toolkit (8.0), Redis (if you are using `Erosion`), and a few Python (3) packages.
+If you install using the install script, the python packages will be installed automatically.

 ## On Use and Contributions